 3. Deep Clean (every 3-4 months)

 This way is the slowest but the most thorough one as it allows the solution to soak into the filter’s pleats.
-You can do this step when you’re draining and refilling the water that also ideally happens for 3 – 4 months.
+You can do this step when you’re draining and refilling the water which also ideally happens for 3 – 4 months.

 - By using a large and clean bucket, pour the soak solution and dilute it with water according to the instructions.